TACC/benchpro/README.md

 The following steps should produce a working installation of LAMMPS.
 Tested on Stampede2 and Frontera.

-Download and setup env:
+1. Download and setup env:
 ```
 git clone https://gitlab.tacc.utexas.edu/mcawood/bench-framework
 cd bench-framework
 source load_env.sh
 ```
-Show list of applications available to install:
+2. List applications available to install:
 ```
 benchtool --avail
 ```
-Install a new application:
+3. Install a new application:
 ```
 benchtool --install lammps
 ```
-Show list of applications currently installed:
+4. List applications currently installed:
 ```
 benchtool --installed
 ```
 By default `dry_run=True` in `settings.cfg` so the build script was created but not submitted to the scheduler.
-You could submit the job manually, or remove the dry_run build:
+You could submit the job manually, or
+5. remove the dry_run build:
 ```
 benchtool --remove [output from above]
 ```
-change `dry_run=False` and rerun:
+6. change `dry_run=False` in `settings.cfg` and rerun:
 ```
 benchtool --install lammps
 ```